 qrisp.QuantumCircuit.t_depth#

-Based on this formula, this method performs a conservative estimate of the T-depth of self.
+Based on this formula, this method performs a conservative estimate of the T-depth of this circuit.

 Parameters: